Fastest-Coder-First/Weather_Forecaster_Assistant/README.md

 ## Requirements
 The required modules and library of the code can be found requirement.txt file.
+All the required libraries can be installed using the pip command with the version also mentioned.

+## Modules
+1. Requests: Requests is a simple, yet elegant, HTTP library.
+Requests allow you to send HTTP/1.1 requests extremely easily.
+There’s no need to manually add query strings to your URLs, or to form-encode your PUT & POST data — but nowadays, just use the JSON method!
+2. Pyttsx3: pyttsx3 is a text-to-speech conversion library in Python.
+Unlike alternative libraries, it works offline and is compatible with both Python 2 and 3.
+3. SpeechRecognition: Library for performing speech recognition, with support for several engines and APIs, online and offline.

 ## Architecture
 The architecture of the Weather Forecasting Tool follows a simple flow:

 I. Command Line Interface (CLI): The user interacts with the tool through the command line by providing the city name and optional flags for imperial units.

 II.
-Command Line Argument Parsing: The ppytext module is used to take commands from the user in the command line arguments provided by the user, including the city name.
+Command Line Argument Parsing: The pyttsx3 module is used to take commands from the user in the command line arguments provided by the user, including the city name.

 III.
 API Request Building: The build_weather_query function constructs the URL for an API request to the OpenWeatherMap Weather API.
 It utilizes the provided city name and imperial unit flag to create the query URL.